 PRINCIPLE 14: Contracting authorities and entities have the appropriate capacities and practical guidelines and tools to ensure professional management of the full procurement cycle.

-PRINCIPLE 15: The independence, mandate and organisation of the Supreme Audit Institution are established and protected by the constitutional and legal framework and are respected in practice.
+PRINCIPLE 15: The independence, mandate and organisation of the supreme audit institution are established and protected by the constitutional and legal frameworks and respected in practice.

-PRINCIPLE 16: The Supreme Audit Institution applies standards neutrally and objectively to ensure high-quality audits that positively impact on the functioning of the public sector.
+PRINCIPLE 16: The supreme audit institution applies standards in a neutral and objective manner to ensure high-quality audits that positively impact on the functioning of the public sector.